kgulzina/CC-Research/README.md

 - Tried new pars: simulated from AR(1)
 - Found MoM estimators of weights: techniques, don't work well as I wanted
 - Found a new distribution which takes into account facts about weights: 1.
 High correlation 2.Concentration around zero 3.Positiveness :Beta autoregressive process -- did not work since it is spiky
+- Tried Tempering method suggested by Prof. Niemi
+- Decide on the optimal sample size: 100 < n < 200 for w(t) ~ AR(1)